joudbitar/dsa-teacher/docs/cli-reference.md

-# DSA Lab CLI Reference
+# Shelly CLI Reference

-The `dsa` command-line interface helps you run challenge tests locally and submit results to the DSA Lab platform.
+The `dsa` command-line interface helps you run challenge tests locally and submit results to the Shelly platform.
 This document covers installation, configuration, commands, flags, and troubleshooting.

 ---